keijop/calculator/README.md

+# Calculator
+**freecodecamp** calculator challange
-# js calculator created with react and based on eval() function.
+calculator created with create-react-app
+based on eval() and relies heavily on RegExp
-# freecodecamp calculator challange
+React.js